ksgwxfan/climate-parser/README.md

 * `clmt[1992][12][29].tmax` would give the high-temperature for December 29, 1992
 * This kind of use is extremely, but powerfully, simplified using the [Stats functions](#stats)

+Meteorlogical Years/Seasons can also be retrieved in very similar ways as above.
+Instead of `clmt`, you would type `metclmt` in the commands above.
+Additionally, metclmt years have 4 additional keys, `"spring","summer","fall","winter"`.
+So you can get the list of high-temperatures for spring of 2017 like this: `metclmt[2017]["spring"]["tmax"]`.
+Here, as mentioned above, a lot has been simplified via the stats functions

 [&#8679; back to Contents](#contents)

 ### Sample Scripts